A Moc's First Year Learning Communities

 Community Descriptions:

 This learning community will provide students with an opportunity to extend their learning of WGSS topics/issues beyond the classroom.
-In partnership with WAGE, the Center for Wellbeing, WGSS-affiliated student organizations, as well as other campus and community partners, students will participate in WGSS-related events, service-learning and campus/community advocacy projects, and experiential learning opportunities.
-We will focuses on engaging with our campus and community in ways that will enhance our understanding of WGSS course content.
+In partnership with the Center for Wellbeing, WGSS-affiliated student organizations, as well as other campus and community partners, students will participate in WGSS-related events, service-learning and campus/community advocacy projects, and experiential learning opportunities.
+We will focuses on engaging with our campus and community in ways that will enhance our understanding of WGSS course content.- When the Past Comes Calling: A First-Year Journey into Community and History

 *Sections and Paired Course(s) are subject to change.